danigb/note-pitch/README.md

 Extends [note-parser](http://github.com/danigb/note-parser) to add note pitch manipulation.

-Because is an extension of note-parser, you can parse notes:
+As an extension of note-parser, you can parse notes:

 ```js
 var Note = require('note-pitch');